 Welcome:

 Welcome to this GOES-16 ABI training module that will introduce the Advanced Baseline Imager (ABI) Vis, near IR and IR channels on all GOES-R Series satellites.
 GOES-16 is the first in a series of four GOES-R series spacecraft that will host ABI.
 It was launched on 19 November 2016 and became GOES-16 upon reaching geostationary orbit.
-GOES-16 became operational as GOES-East on 18 December 2017,.
+GOES-16 became operational as GOES-East on 18 December 2017.

 The ABI improvement over previous GOES Imagers is two orders of magnitude because of an increase in the number of spectral bands and finer spatial and temporal resolutions.
 The ABI has 16 spectral bands: Two are in the visible part of the electromagnetic spectrum, four are in the near infrared, and ten are in the infrared.
 The 7 channels with the smallest wavelengths, from 0.47 to 3.9 um, detect energy that is reflected from the Sun.
 Infrared Channels, from 3.9 um to 13.3 um measure energy that is emitted from the Earth/Atmosphere system.
 Very hot events – such as fires and Volcanic eruptions, can also emit radiation at short wavelengths, especially 1.61 and 2.24 um.
 The ABI is similar to imagers on other international satellite missions, such as the Advanced Himawari Imager (AHI) on Himawari-8 and -9.
 Operational meteorologists can investigate imagery from the ABI to better understand the state and evolution of the atmosphere.
 Various uses of the ABI spectral bands will be described..